Famous (Kanye West song): Controversy

+Initial incident

 The song includes a controversial lyric in reference to West's interruption of Taylor Swift's 2009 VMA acceptance speech and its aftermath: For all my South Side niggas that know me bestI feel like me and Taylor might still have sexWhy?
 I made that bitch famous(Goddamn!)I made that bitch famous.

 Upon the song's release, the lyric was heavily publicized and criticized by media outlets, though West defended the line, saying, "I called Taylor and had an hour long convo with her about the line and she thought it was funny and gave her blessings."
 In response, Swift's spokesperson adamantly denied that West asked for her approval for the controversial lyric, with an official statement claiming that Swift had only been asked to release West's song on her Twitter page, and had instead warned him not to release a track "with such a strong misogynistic message".
-In Swift's 2016 Grammy Awards victory speech for Album of the Year, she seemingly made a veiled reference to West's lyric, referring to "those people along the way who are going to try to undercut your success or take credit for your accomplishments or your fame."
+In Swift's 2016 Grammy Awards victory speech for Album of the Year, she seemingly made a veiled reference to West's lyric, referring to "those people along the way who are going to try to undercut your success or take credit for your accomplishments or your fame".

-In a June 2016 interview with GQ, West's then wife Kim Kardashian claimed the couple possessed a video recording of West's phone call with Swift, in which Swift could be heard amiably discussing and approving the lyrics.
+In a June 2016 interview with GQ, West's then-wife Kim Kardashian claimed the couple possessed a video recording of West's phone call with Swift, in which Swift could be heard amiably discussing and approving the lyrics.
 She clarified that Swift's camp had threatened legal action should the video be released, and argued that "I swear, my husband gets so much shit for things [when] he really was doing proper protocol and even called to get it approved."
 In July 2016, Kardashian posted a 3-minute recording of the phone conversation online, in which Swift can allegedly be heard approving West's lyric, describing it as a "compliment" and a show of friendship.
 Due to the release of this video, Swift has been accused of lying about approving the lyric.
 In the edited video, Swift appears to say: Yeah, go with whatever line makes you feel better, it's obviously very tongue-in-cheek either way.
 And I really appreciate you telling me about it, that's really nice [...]
 I don't think anyone would listen to that and be like 'that's a real diss, she must be crying.'
 You've gotta tell the story the way that it happened to you and the way that you experienced it.
 You honestly didn't know who I was before that.
 It doesn't matter that I sold 7 million of that album before you did that which is what happened, you didn't know who I was before that.
 It's fine. [...]
 If people ask me about it, I think it would be great for me to be like, 'Look, he called me and told me about the line.'